Krzysztof Głowacki

-Krzysztof Głowacki (born 31 July 1986) is a Polish professional boxer who has held the WBO junior-heavyweight title twice; from 2015 to 2016 and again in 2019 (elevated from interim champion).
+Krzysztof Głowacki (born 31 July 1986) is a Polish professional mixed martial artist and professional boxer.
+As a boxer he held the WBO junior-heavyweight title twice; from 2015 to 2016 and again in 2019 (elevated from interim champion).
 As an amateur, he won a bronze medal in the super-heavyweight division at the 2008 EU Championships.

 Early life

+Krzysztof Głowacki was born in Walcz, north west Poland in 1986.
 Glowacki first started training aikido and karate in the club Orzel Walcz, before finally deciding to pursue a career in boxing.
 He started boxing at the age of 13, in 1999.
-He idolizes Mike Tyson.
-Glowacki became a father at the age of 18, and, after finishing high school realized that he needs to support his family, so he gave up on studying and took up boxing full-time.
+He idolized Mike Tyson.
+Glowacki became a father at the age of 18, and, after finishing high school realized that he needed to support his family, so he gave up on studying and took up boxing full-time.

 Amateur career

-Born in Walcz, north west Poland, Krzysztof Głowacki fought 125 amateur fights (103 Wins, 19 Losses and 3 Draws).
+Głowacki fought 125 amateur fights (103 Wins, 19 Losses and 3 Draws).
 He became Polish Junior Champion in 2003, 2004 and 2005.
 In 2007, he finished as runner-up in the Polish Senior Championships in the Super heavyweight category.
 The following year, he finished as a bronze medalist.

 Professional career

 Early career

 He made his debut in 2008, defeating Mariusz Radziszewski by points decision.
 In 2009, Głowacki won vacant Baltic Boxing Union International title, defeating Łukasz Rusiewicz by points decision.

 On 18 August 2012, he won the vacant WBO Inter-Continental cruiserweight title, defeating Felipe Romero by sixth-round technical knockout (TKO).

-On 31 January 2015, Głowacki won WBO European cruiserweight title by unanimous decision (118-110, 118-110 and 120–108) against Nuri Seferi (36-6, 20 KOs) at Torun, Poland.
+On 31 January 2015, Głowacki won WBO European cruiserweight title by unanimous decision (118–110, 118–110 and 120–108) against Nuri Seferi (36–6, 20 KOs) at Torun, Poland.
 The bout was as also a WBO cruiserweight title eliminator.

 WBO Cruiserweight Champion

 Głowacki vs. Huck

-On 14 August 2015, Głowacki won the WBO cruiserweight title, defeating Marco Huck (38-2-1, 26 KOs) by eleventh-round knockout.
+On 14 August 2015, Głowacki won the WBO cruiserweight title, defeating Marco Huck (38–2–1, 26 KOs) by eleventh-round knockout.
 Huck dropped Głowacki with a huge left hand in the sixth round, Głowacki staggered to his feet and threw back everything he had, rocking Huck in the process.
 Coming into the eleventh round Huck was ahead on the scorecards, Głowacki knocked down Huck with a left-right combination.
 As the referee allowed the bout to continue, Głowacki landing two huge right hands and dropped Huck down against the ropes, the referee come in and waved off the bout.
 Glowacki twice dropped Marco Huck in a knockout that foiled Huck's attempt at a record 14th defense in the 200-pound division at the Prudential Center in Newark, New Jersey.
 Like Huck, it was Glowacki's first fight outside of Europe.
 Many consider this as the 2015 fight of the year.

 Głowacki vs. Cunningham

-On 16 April 2016, he defended the WBO cruiserweight title by unanimous decision (116-108, 115–109, 115–109) against Steve Cunningham.
+On 16 April 2016, he defended the WBO cruiserweight title by unanimous decision (116–108, 115–109, 115–109) against Steve Cunningham.
 Cunningham was down twice in the second-round and once in tenth and twelfth.